 In other Kelly Clarkson news, her new show American Song Contest just wrapped up its first season.
 Clarkson is a host on the show, which pits musicians from all 50 states, five territories, and Washington D.C. against each other in a Eurovision-esque song competition.

 Watch Clarkson and Wilson’s Footloose duet as well as Wilson's interview below.

 Check out our selection of free stations streaming Kelly Clarkson music at Live365.com.

+Rather listen on our app?
+Download the Live365 app on iOS or Android.
 Ready to start your own station?
 Contact one of our Product Consultants or visit our website today.
 Keep up with the latest news by following us on Facebook (Live365 (Official) and Live365 Broadcasting) and Twitter (@Live365 and @Broadcast365)!